deblinamandal22-hub/Coffee_Shop_Sales_DataAnalysis/README.md

 ## Overview

 The **Coffee Sales Data Analysis** provides a detailed overview of coffee sales performance, trends, and insights.
-Built entirely using **Power BI**, this dashboard helps visualize key sales metrics such as revenue, sales volume, product performance, and regional breakdowns.
+Built entirely using **MS Excel**, this dashboard helps visualize key sales metrics such as revenue, sales volume, product performance, and regional breakdowns.
 It is designed to assist sales managers and business owners in making data-driven decisions to improve sales strategy and optimize inventory.

 ## Features